pmur002/xdvir-rjournal/motivation-letter/motivation-letter.md

 For a smooth build, please ensure that the following R packages are installed:
 `ggplot2`, `gridGraphics`, `gggrid`, `gridBezier`, `ggtext`, `signs`, plus of course `xdvir` itself and its dependencies.
+The TikZ examples may also require a full TeX install (e.g., TeX Live, MikTeX, or MacTeX) rather than just TinyTeX.

 As recommended in the `rjtools` documentation, the best recipe for building is: